adrianauscanga/adrianauscanga.github.io/content/publications/index.md

 ##### In review, revision, or preparation

 **Uscanga, A.**, Shuler, S., Silva, L. Incorporating small-scale forest disturbance in aboveground biomass estimates of tropical mountains.
-In review
+In revision

 **Uscanga, A.**, Silva, L. Conflicting land management strategies drive tropical forest loss in communal and smallholder lands.
 In preparation